usnistgov/sesame/doc/tutorial/tuto1dHetero.rst

 Computing an I-V curve
 ......................
 We've now completed the system definition.
-As in the last example, we compute the equilibrium solution, add illumination, and compute the IV curve
+As in the last example, we compute the equilibrium solution, add illumination, and compute the I-V curve

 .. warning::
-   Sesame does not include interface current mechanisms of       thermionic emission and tunneling.
+   Sesame does not include interface transport mechanisms of       thermionic emission and tunneling.

 ::